-If you don't want to spend too much on a premium gaming laptop like the Razer Blade 14 (2022), go with the ASUS ROG Zephyrus G14 (2022).
-It sports a powerful 8-core AMD Ryzen 9 6900HS CPU, and you can choose between an AMD Radeon RX 6700S or 6800S GPU.
-Both GPUs can push high frame rates to provide smooth gameplay, even in AAA games running at the display's native QHD resolution.
-As for the display itself, it has a 120Hz refresh rate and a fast response time to deliver a clear image in fast-moving scenes, and it supports FreeSync to reduce screen tearing.
+If you find our top pick too expensive, consider the ASUS ROG Zephyrus G14 (2022).
+This all-AMD system sports an AMD Ryzen 9 6900HS CPU, and you can choose between an AMD Radeon RX 6700S or 6800S GPU.
+Both GPUs provide smooth gameplay in AAA titles at the display's native QHD resolution.
+As for the display itself, the 120Hz IPS panel has a fast response time to deliver a clear image in fast-moving scenes and FreeSync support to reduce screen tearing.

 Our recommendations above are what we think are currently the best gaming laptops to buy.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).